AndresMWeber/passninja-test/INSTRUCTIONS.md

 For the frontend we'd prefer if you used [Angular JS](https://angular.io/), however feel free to use [Vue](https://vuejs.org/) or [React](https://reactjs.org/) if that is more your speed.

 [Here is a good resource](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) for making mobile responsive web apps.

-Don't hesitate to send any questions to richard@flomio.com!